What You Need to Know About Materials Scientist

 - Research and Development Scientist (R and D Scientist)

 - Materials Scientist

-In 2016, there was an estimated number of 7,900 jobs for Materials Scientist in 2016 (in the United States for Materials Scientist.
+There were about 7,900 jobs for Materials Scientist in 2016 (in the United States).
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Materials Scientist by 2026.
-Due to new job openings and attrition, there will be an estimated 800 positions for Materials Scientist per year.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Materials Scientist are Utah, Idaho, and Missouri.
 Watch out if you plan on working in Illinois, Washington, or Tennessee.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Materials Scientist

 The typical yearly salary for Materials Scientists is somewhere between $52,560 and $159,970.

 Materials Scientists who work in New Mexico, Connecticut, or Indiana, make the highest salaries.